dgroomes/my-software/README.md

 * [x] DONE System for measuring the time it takes to load scripts in `.bashrc` and `.bash_profile`.
 I want to do something like [this very cool project](https://github.com/colindean/hejmo/blob/0f14c6d00c653fcbb49236c4f2c2f64b267ffb3c/dotfiles/bash_profile#L93)!
-* [ ] Loading my bash completions is slow.
+* [x] DONE (The answer is: never use eager completionloading) Loading my bash completions is slow.
 Doesn't bash completions support lazy loading?
 I have some good notes in `bash/BASH_COMPLETION.md`.
   Maybe most software still only provides v1 completion (which doesn't support lazy/on-demand)...
+* [x] DONE Create my personal framework/strategy for managing "scripts to source during Bash shell initialization time"
+    * DONE Scaffold out a Perl script
+* [ ] Add more external documentation to `bb` (the internal documentation in the '--help' is already extremely thorough)
+* [ ] Implement the fifo/domain-socket -based benchmarking described in `bb`